Having fast and reliable Wi-Fi coverage in the house and maybe in the garden and out buildings is becoming more and more important.

 The other approach taken by BT, for example, is to keep the existing internet router and replace the Wi-Fi network.

-How Wi-Fi Mesh Works
+How Wi-Fi Mesh Networks Work

 One approach uses a dedicated Wi-Fi network used solely for the nodes to communicate with each other (BT approach).

-The communications path is hidden from view and the approach is called tri-band as the node provides a 2.4GHz network and a 5Ghz network for the devices as per standard WI-Fi access points and another 5Ghz network for inter node communication.
+The communications path is hidden from view and the approach is called tri-band as the node provides a 2.4GHz network and a 5Ghz network for the devices as per standard WI-Fi access points, and another 5Ghz network for inter node communication.

 The inter node messages use the same networks as the end devices.

-Expanding A Wi-Fi Mesh
+Expanding A Wi-Fi Mesh Network

-In addition to providing Wi-Fi connectivity they also provide advanced features not available on standard home Wi-Fi networks; like:
+In addition to providing Wi-Fi connectivity they also provide advanced features, not available on standard home Wi-Fi networks; like: